Honorary Degrees

 - Nominators may be asked by the HDC to expand the dossier and to solicit statements of support from distinguished individuals outside the university.

-- The HDC shall identify resources within the university to assist in supplying input where appropriate to the selection of nominees for honorary degrees.
+- The HDC shall identify individuals within the university to assist in supplying input where appropriate to the selection of nominees for honorary degrees.

-- Approved candidates are recommended by the HDC to the University Faculty Council for a second stage of review and approval.
-The list shall be accompanied by the nominees’ curriculum vitae and a written justification from the HDC for each selection based on the established criteria.
+- Approved candidates are recommended by the HDC to the University Faculty Council for a second confidential stage of review and approval.
+The list shall be accompanied by the nominees’ curriculum vitae, redacted by the Office of the President, or their designee, and a written justification from the HDC for each selection based on the established criteria.
 A copy of the criteria shall be included.

-- Upon approval by the UFC, the President will transmit the dossiers of approved candidates to the Board of Trustees for review and final, formal action.
+- Upon approval by the UFC, the President will transmit the dossiers of approved candidates to the Board of Trustees for review and final, formal approval to award the degree.

 - It should be noted that the process of HDC, UFC, and board review is a long one, often taking one to two years from inception to the actual awarding of the degree.
 To assist university colleagues in their efforts, nominators should start the process early.